-- 1. This guidance provides key recommendations on the design or operation of systems that can be used to enhance ship autonomy at sea. - 2.
-This guidance apply to autonomous ships on the surface of the water, not unmanned underwater vehicle. - 3.
-The configuration of the autonomous system presented in this guidance can be changed according to the purpose of operation. - 4.
-In applying this guidance, it is based on the satisfaction of all international conventions, national laws and domestic law of ports applicable to the ship, regardless of autonomous level. - 5.
-Items not specified in this Guidance are to be in accordance with each relevant requirement of Rules for the Classification of Steel Ships. - 6.
-Autonomous ships applying this guidance shall be certified for cybersecurity in accordance with the Guidance for Maritime Cyber security System and risk assessment shall be carried out in accordance with the Guidance for Approval of Risk-based Ship Design. - 7.
-Equipment and systems that are additionally installed for the operation of autonomous ships shall be subject to cybersecurity type approval in accordance with the Guidance for Type Approval of Maritime Cyber Security and type approval in accordance with Ch 3, Sec 23 of the Guidance for Approval of Manufacturing Process and Type Approval, etc. (2020) - 8.
+- 1. This Guidance applies to the ships classed with or intended to be registered under the Society by applying for the class notation for the level of autonomy.
+(2024) - 2.
+If an autonomous navigation system of AL3 or higher, which can directly affect the safety of the ship, is permanently installed, an additional notation shall be assigned.
+(2024) - 3.
+This guidance provides key recommendations on the design or operation of systems that can be used to enhance ship autonomy at sea. - 4.
+This guidance apply to autonomous ships on the surface of the water, not unmanned underwater vehicle. - 5.
+The configuration of the autonomous system presented in this guidance can be changed according to the purpose of operation. - 6.
+In applying this guidance, it is based on the satisfaction of all international conventions, national laws and domestic law of ports applicable to the ship, regardless of autonomous level. - 7.
+Items not specified in this Guidance are to be in accordance with each relevant requirement of Rules for the Classification of Steel Ships. - 8.
+Autonomous ships applying this guidance may conduct risk assessments or review reliability of autonomous ships or systems if the Society deems necessary.
+(2021) - 9.
+Equipment and systems that are additionally installed for the operation of autonomous ships applying this guidance shall be subject to type approval in accordance with the Guidance for Approval of Manufacturing Process and Type Approval, etc. However, if necessary, the Society's Guidelines for New Technology Qualification may be applied to verify the relevant equipment and systems prior to type approval.
+(2025) - 10.
 Items not included in this Guidance may comply with ISO, IEC, KS or equivalent recognized standards by the appropriate consideration of the Society.

-104. Definitions
+104. Definitions (2025)